Hitchwiki/hitchwiki/INSTALL.md

 1. Open [http://hitchwiki.test/](http://hitchwiki.test/) in your browser. [*https*://hitchwiki.test/](https://hitchwiki.test/) works if you set `setup_ssl` to `true` in `configs/settings.yml`

 After setup your virtual machine is running.
 Suspend the virtual machine by typing `vagrant suspend`.
-When you're ready to begin working again, just `vagrant up` to coninue and `vagrant provision` if the first run ended with errors.
+When you're ready to begin working again, just `vagrant up` to continue and `vagrant provision` if the first run ended with errors.

 To add VMs or VPS edit `./hosts`.

 #### Install on localhost or remotely
+Note that setup scripts are based on Ubuntu.

 _TODO update this section to install on localhost_

 If you have root access to a machine, you can deploy hitchwiki there: